imshaa/Data-Science-AI-course-assignments/README.md

 ---

-## 📈 Key Project Outcomes
-- **Data Understanding:** Comprehensive EDA helped uncover patterns and correlations between study time, grades, and absences.
-- **Model Development:** Trained and evaluated multiple ML models (Linear Regression, Random Forest, Logistic Regression).
-- **Performance Analysis:** Used statistical and visual tools to assess model accuracy and reliability.
-- **Pattern Discovery:** Applied clustering to group students based on academic similarity and performance trends.
-- **Practical Insight:** Identified top features (G1, G2, studytime, failures) most influential in predicting final grades.

----

-## 🧩 How These Steps Improved the Project
-Each assignment contributed to building a **complete, structured machine learning pipeline**:
-- Early weeks established **data understanding** and **feature selection**.
-- Mid-stage assignments built **predictive models** and improved their accuracy.
-- Later stages introduced **evaluation and clustering**, giving a deeper insight into student behavior.

-This progressive structure made the overall project more efficient, interpretable, and ready for future deployment or integration into a predictive dashboard.

----

 ## 🚀 Current Milestone (After Week 8)
 After completing all 8 assignments:
 - The dataset is **fully cleaned, analyzed, and standardized**.